think-mm/enblog/input/posts/2017/02-22-authentic-history-of-myanmar-and-rohingyas-scapegoats-of-modern-nation-state.md

 ---
-Title: Authentic' History of Myanmar and Rohingyas - Scapegoats of Modern Nation-State
+Title: Authentic History of Myanmar and Rohingyas - Scapegoats of Modern Nation-State
 Tags:
   - international
   - bangladesh